Blendify/blender-manual/blender_docs/manual/files/linked_libraries.rst

 Library Reload & Relocate
 =========================

-From the contextual menu of the library items in the *Outliner*'s *Blender File* view, you can reload and relocate a whole library.
+From the context menu of the library items in the *Outliner*'s *Blender File* view, you can reload and relocate a whole library.

 Reloading is useful if you changed something in the library blend-file and want to see those changes